 Kylemore Abbey is one of the most iconic and photographic sights in Ireland due to the beautiful landscape surrounding the castle.
 It is also widely known as the home for the Benedictine Nuns.
 The Kylemore Castle and Estate sit on 13,000 acres and was built in 1867 for Mitchell and Margaret Henry.
 The castle boasts 33 bedrooms, 4 sitting rooms, and countless other rooms.
 Today, visitors are allowed to only see 6 rooms – the Outer Hall, Inner Hall, Drawing Room, Community Room, Dining Room, and the Rear Hall.
 Each room has been redesigned with the original furniture to portray the true ambiance of its history as the famous Benedictine Abbey.
 In addition, visitors can also explore the Victorian Walled Gardens, Neo-Gothic Church and Old Mausoleum.
 The entire estate of Kylemore Abbey can be explored on your own or with a guided tour.

 Blarney Castle is one of the most famous castles in Ireland due to the legendary Blarney Stone.
-People all over the world travel near and far to kiss the Blarney Stone and receive the gift of eloquence.
-It is not the easiest task, as someone helps you hang upside down and kiss the cold, wet stone.
-It is definitely a fun experience you will laugh and cherish for a lifetime.
-Furthermore, kissing the Blarney Stone is not the only great element of Blarney Castle.
-The castle itself is so much fun to explore.
-There are so many levels with plenty of nooks and crannies that one could play a great game of hide-n-seek.
+Visiting Blarney Castle and kissing the Blarney Stone is definitely one of the best things to do in Cork.
+Moreover, people all over the world travel near and far to kiss the Blarney Stone to receive the “gift of eloquence”.
+It is a fun experience that you will laugh and cherish for a lifetime.
+In addition to kissing the Blarney Stone, the castle itself is so much fun to explore.
+There are so many levels within the castle with several little nooks and crannies.
+In fact, you could play a great game of hide-n-seek inside Blarney Castle.
 Needless to say, Blarney Castle should definitely be high on your Irish bucket list!
-My recommendation is to visit Blarney Castle early in the morning to skip the long lines of kissing the Blarney Stone and to enjoy the castle grounds with fewer people.

 Ross Castle is a 15th-century tower house castle fortified by a defensive wall located within Killarney National Park on the edge of Lake Lough Leane.
 It was the ancestral home of the O’Donoghue clan and is known to be one of the strongest and more fortified castles in Ireland.
 Thus, Ross Castle was one of the last castles to surrender from Cromwell’s forces in the 1650s.
 Today, Ross Castle has been restored and visitors can explore the grounds on their own or take a guided tour inside the castle (for a fee).
 Furthermore, it is one of the most picturesque castles in Ireland and can easily be visited while driving on the Ring of Kerry.